-In the heavily regulated financial services industry, the encryption and protection of data is paramount in securing network operations.
+In the heavily regulated financial services industry, the encryption and protection of data is paramount in securing

 The storage infrastructures financial organizations deploy are complicated, ranging from simple networks using network attached and an assortment of file servers to large complicated storage area networks (SANs) that are connected to hundreds of host and mainframe computers with multi-port director-level Fibre Channel switches.

 Regardless of the implementation, these networks are fraught with security concerns revolving around where data is encrypted and how it is protected as it flows both inside and outside the organization.